responsibledecisionmaking/responsibledecisionmaking.github.io/index.md

 ### News

+* Camera-ready and video submission deadlines are updated in [important dates](submit).
+* Notifications for Accepted papers are out.
 * Call for papers is out!
 Last date to submit is **May 31, 2022**.
 Please check [instructions](submit) on how to submit.

 <!--